 Preparing for Automation

-The technological revolution is here and it isn’t going away anytime soon.
+The technological revolution aided by developers, data scientists, machine learning engineers, and deep learning researchers is here and it isn’t going away anytime soon.
 Humanity is becoming increasingly reliant on technology and the workforce isn’t immune to this trend.
 Thankfully, humans are blessed with the skill of adaptation.
 Rather than jobs being outright replaced by robots, we will find ways to advance and adapt to working alongside technology.
 We saw gas jockeys replaced by self-service stations and now we’re seeing gas stations as a whole be replaced by electric cars which require both human and machine workers to function properly.
 We shouldn’t think of technology as a threat to our jobs, but rather an opportunity for workers to advance into more specialized and creative roles in the AI workforce.

 Since you’re here…